 “Kraaa!” said LM039.
 “Don’t do that.
 Or I might just forget how to speak.
 I want to talk for a while.”

 “Okay”, breathed the doctor.
 “What do you want to talk about?”

 But LM039 had splayed his legs and was once again manipulating himself, curling his lips in concentration.

 “Do you have to do that?” said Kremble at length.

 “Don’t you think I’d rather be back there, sticking this to the females?” said LM039, continuing to flick the red protuberance rising from his groin.
 “I was perfectly happy where I was.
 Then they had to go and take Harriet away.
-She was my favourite, did you know that?
-She might have had a few years on her, but I can assure you she loved it like no other.”
+She was my favourite, did you know that?”

 “I fully understand”, said Kremble.
 “But that – it’s just – it’s just…”

 “What?
 Vulgar?
 By whose standards, I ask?”

 “Your human standards?
 I didn’t even grow up with monkey standards.
 Did you know my father?”